 - It’s caused by PICA.
 PICA is an eating disorder affecting living beings involving eating items not typically thought of as food and do not contain significant nutritional value.
 Grass has no nutritional value for dogs (see #3 above).
 Usually, PICA doesn't cause too many problems.
 In fact, most veterinarians consider it normal dog behavior.
 One small-scale study of 49 pawrents whose dogs had regular access to grass and other plants found that 79% of the dogs had eaten plants at some time.
 Another survey about plant-eating dogs found that grass was the most commonly eaten plant.

-Regardless of why your dog eats grass, it’s not the best snack for him.
+No matter the reason your dog eats grass, it’s not the best snack for him.
 Too much of anything for anyone isn't healthy.
-For turf-obsessed dogs, pawrents should consult their veterinarian-just like we did-to ensure that grass-grazing is not a sign of something more serious.
+For turf-obsessed dogs, their hoomans should consult their veterinarian to ensure that grass-grazing is not a sign of something more serious.

 - Find a better option.
-Canines that respond to food treats might stop eating grass eating in exchange for something tasty like our Honest Kitchen Ocean Chews .
+Canines that respond to food treats might stop eating grass eating in exchange for something tasty.
 Another great substitute for grass is chopped dog-safe vegetables.
-This means you need to have treats or veg at the ready when you take your dog for a walk or let them out to potty.
+This means you need to have treats or veggies ready when you take your dog for a walk or let them out to potty.
 Any time they lean down to nibble grass, distract them by having them walk in another direction and offer a treat for positive reinforcement when they comply.

 - Restrict access.
 My solution may seem extreme, but I fenced off our grass until the following spring.
 With the sod being so new, and cultivating plants in our climate is so difficult, I wanted to give our lawn a fighting chance!
 Our dogs are comfortable going potty on non-grassy areas, but I know not all dogs will.

-In conclusion, if your dog eats grass, it is usually nothing to worry about.
+If your dog eats grass, it's usually nothing to worry about.
 However, if you have any questions or concerns about any health or behavioral issue, always visit or call your veterinarian.
-They are your best resource to ensure the health and well-being of your furbabies.
+They're your best resource to ensure the health and well-being of your pets.
 The internet is a fantastic information source, but shouldn’t take the place of medical advice.